afcruzs/AOEA/README.md

 A number of benchmarking functions were implemented in the package benchmarking.real.
 Every experiment consists of run an algorithm by a certain number of iterations.
 Each experiment is repeated K times in order to analyze the average results of the algorithms.
-Since repeating the experiments can take a lot of time, we implemented a multithread experiments scheme to a number (defined by the user) of experiments independently on a thread.
+Since repeating the experiments can take a lot of time, we divide the computation on different threads.
+The number of experiments that are run sequentally on a single thread is defined by the user.

 The experiments configuration is read from a file with the given format:
 ```